controversies-of-science/science-collective/README.md

 - *Examples* - emphasis upon exposure of unsupported or faddish narratives; upon effective demonstrations, with evidence, that the narratives are off.

-## Moderation Infrastructure
+## Moderation and Comments Infrastructure

-Science collectives need a system of feedback which is appropriate for the objectives, and which bases upon a survey of existing attempts to moderate content.
+Science collectives need a system of comments and feedback which is appropriate for the objectives, and which bases upon a survey of similar existing systems.
 We should think of the existing Mastodon system as a sort of baseline for this systems' mechanics.

 For example, Slashdot's karma system empowers users to rate one anothers' content, but deprives them of this power once they participate in the conversation.